 - Two- to five-day project experience with at least one alum host and anywhere from one to three students.

 This visit gives the host flexibility to provide a project for a student that could last two to five days in length and give a student more tangible work experience.
 This option also includes shadowing and career education.

 - Single day site visit with a hosting organization that has at least one alumni representative in the organization.

-This option will be a one-day site visit to New York City on March 17, 2017.
+This option will be a one-day site visit to New York City on March 16, 2017.
 Students will have the opportunity to visit the organizations, connect with alumni in their workplace and learn about the organization's recruitment opportunities.
 Transportation for students will be provided.
-This site visit would last up to a day and would give students exposure both to alumni and to the organization's recruitment opportunities.
+This site visit lasts up to a day and provides students exposure to both alumni and to the organization's recruitment opportunities.

-If you have any questions, please email Rachel Jimenez, associate director, internships and experiential education, or call 609-258-3325.
+If you have any questions, please email Andria Mirabal, associate director, student/alumni engagement, or call 609-258-3325.